tigawanna/geo-kenya/README.md

 - Offline data storage using SQLite with Spatialite extension
 - Responsive UI optimized for mobile devices

+## Dataset

+The geographic data used in this application is available in a separate repository: [kenya_wards_geojson_data](https://github.com/tigawanna/kenya_wards_geojson_data).
+This dataset contains GeoJSON files for Kenya's administrative boundaries that can be used in your own projects.

 ## Prerequisites

 - Node.js (LTS version recommended)